-Alexis Price, our marketing coordinator, and our resident state research guru Drew Catt chat about some school choice themes that appear in the super popular TV series Jane the Virgin.
+Alexis Price, our marketing coordinator, and Drew Catt, our resident state research guru, chat about some school choice themes that appear in the popular TV series Jane the Virgin.
 For a different podcast experience, check out the video recording of this episode.

 Alexis Price: Hello, and welcome to another episode of EdChoice Chats.
 I’m Alexis Price, marketing coordinator, and actually new voice on this podcast.
 This is my first time on the podcast since starting here last January.
 So, that’s pretty exciting.
 Terrifying, but exciting.
 I’m joined today with Drew Catt, our director of state research and special projects, and we are here to talk about Jane the Virgin for our school choice in pop culture podcast.
 So, thanks for joining me, Drew.